wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.2.0 =
+* Add: new method called "HTML Rewrite".
+* Change: .htaccess regex for images.
+* Add: donation button (can be removed, check the FAQ).
+* Change: new icons.
+* Add: french translation.
+* Fix: little fixes.

 = 1.0.0 =
 * Change: enhancement of the Retina Dashboard.